UBC-MDS/DSCI532_violent_crime_app/doc/milestone4_writeup.md

 ##### Some Bug Fixes

 Previously, an error appeared when no cities were selected.
 We have now added a message that says: "Please select at least one city."
-The error message made it seem like the app had crashed, so catching the error and adding a message makes it clear to users that they just need to enter some inputs to continue using the app.
+The error made it seem like the app had crashed, so catching the error and adding a message makes it clear to users that they just need to enter some inputs to continue using the app.

 There was also a small issue with the Data tab that we resolved this week.
 The menu to select the number of entries to view on one screen had four options, but sometimes only three options were displayed.
 We have fixed this so that the four options are always available.